Species – The Awakening: Plot

 However, Miranda starts acting odd, joking about having sex with Azura.
 Tom checks her blood as she invites him to get drunk and have sex in their hotel room; he tells her to rest, believing she is delirious from the procedure.
 She leaves in a huff.
 Tom finds Forbes did a sloppy job; Miranda's hormones are unstable, causing her alien side to become increasingly dominant.
-Driven by her alien sex drive, Miranda seduces the innkeeper, another hybrid; however she kills him mid-process upon finding he is sterile.
+Driven by her alien sex drive, Miranda seduces the innkeeper, another hybrid, but she kills him mid-process upon finding he is sterile.
 She goes to a bar for potential mates, stealing a provocative red dress from a bar singer.

-Tom wishes to sedate Miranda, so they can fix the imbalance in her DNA; Forbes gives him a near-lethal dose to use, but warns that she's "100% pure creature".
+Tom wishes to sedate Miranda, so they can fix the imbalance in her DNA.
+Forbes gives him a near-lethal dose to use, but warns that she's "100% pure creature".
 Investigating a church, Tom is attacked by Azura; she is angry that his arrival changed things.
 He knocks her out by dropping a large cross on her, leaving Azura to heal and regain consciousness.
 Forbes tracks Miranda to an abandoned warehouse, where she strips naked; Miranda reveals Forbes has wanted to have sex with her since they met.
-She squeezes his hand to make him drop the sedative; Forbes gives in to his lust, allowing Miranda to strip him.
-They copulate, much to his pleasure.
+Forbes gives in to his lust, allowing Miranda to copulate with him.
 Once finished, Miranda changes into alien form and sends her tongue down Forbes' throat, suffocating him.
-Tom finds them later, barely pitying Forbes.
+Tom finds them later.

 Tom takes Miranda back to Forbes' house, where he discovers via X-ray that a hybrid child is rapidly growing in her womb.
-Miranda weakly says her humanity is dying, and that she doesn't want to be pure alien.
+Miranda says her humanity is dying, and that she does not want to be pure alien.
 Azura returns in alien form; Tom is forced to fight her.
-Just when Azura has Tom cornered, Miranda attacks her and apparently kills Azura.
-However, Azura rises again and fatally impales Miranda before Tom kills Azura with a shotgun.
+When Azura has Tom cornered, Miranda attacks and apparently kills Azura, but Azura rises again and fatally impales Miranda before Tom kills Azura with a shotgun.
 In human form, Miranda thanks Tom for giving her life before dying.

-A saddened Tom turns on all the gas burners and tanks in Forbes' house and leaves, and as he walks away the house explodes.
+A saddened Tom turns on all the gas burners and tanks in Forbes' house and leaves.
+As he walks away, the house explodes.